hamaxwel/phase-1-project/README.md

 ## License
 This project is licensed under the MIT License.

-Feel free to customize this template to better suit your project details and specifics! for support feel free to reach me via email maxwelkirimii@gmail.com
+Feel free to customize this template to better suit your project details and specifics! for support, reach me via email maxwelkirimii@gmail.com